rccordell/s25bbb/pages/assignments.md

 1. Miss no more than three classes, inclusive of lab and studio sessions.
 2. Take no more than one information overload day during the semester.
 3. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/pages/policies/).
-4. Submit all [discussion preparation assignments](/pages/assignments/discussion-prep/) except for two
+4. Contribute all [discussion preparation commonplace book entries](/pages/assignments/commonplace-book/) except for two
-5. Complete four of six [book lab reports](/pages/assignments/book-lab/)
+5. Complete three of six [book lab reports](/pages/assignments/book-lab/)
 6. Complete a satisfactory [(Better) Book Project](/pages/assignments/book-project/), meeting all specified deadlines with only minor delays, and presenting your project in the final week of the semester.

 ### "C" Contract